mindspore-ai/mindinsight/mindinsight/mindconverter/README.md

               --report /home/user/output/report
 ```

-After executed，MindSpore script, and report file can be found in corresponding directory.
+After executed MindSpore script, and report file can be found in corresponding directory.

 The format of conversion report generated by script generation scheme based on graph structure is the same as that of AST scheme.
 However, since the graph based scheme is a generative method, the original pytorch script is not referenced in the conversion process.
 Therefore, the code line and column numbers involved in the generated conversion report refer to the generated script.